 MEET THE FOUNDER

-Marisol Constanza is the Founder, President and Chief Executive Officer of Army of the Kind (AOTK), a humanitarian organization devoted to serving families living in poverty around the world.
+Marisol Constanza is the Founder and President of Army of the Kind (AOTK), a humanitarian organization devoted to serving families living in poverty around the world.

 In 2007, Marisol served on her very first mission trip in the Dominican Republic.
 It was during that time, having witnessed extreme poverty first hand, Marisol felt a distinct call on her life to help eradicate poverty and share God’s love.
 In the following years, she continued serving on mission trips with her local church.
 However, after two more trips to the Dominican Republic, Marisol felt led to start a non-profit organization with a mission to help change communities by tackling the causes of poverty rather than only providing monetary help.
 Along with the support of her local church, AOTK was founded in 2011.